AdyGCode/SaaS-FED-Notes/session-11/S10-Laravel-v12-BootCamp-Part-10.md

 ### Role seeder

-Let us start by first visiting th Role Seeder... ok, so we need to create one first... so:
+Let us start by first visiting th Role Seeder… ok, so we need to create one first… so:

 ```shell
 php artisan RoleSeeder